biotaphy/tutorials/_sources/tutorial/overview.md.txt

 changes made in the container are visible to the host machine.

 ## Data preparation: Configuration File
-All tools require a parameters INI file , with tool-specific parameters.
-Each line must start with a parameter name, followed immediately (no spaces) by a colon, followed by one or more spaces, and the value.
+All tools require a parameters JSON file , with tool-specific parameters.
+The file should be in JSON format, with
+parameter names enclosed in double quotes, and string values enclosed in double quotes.
 Each tutorial contains an example configuration file in the docker/<tool_name> directory.
 The example configuration files reference example data and parameters reasonable for that data.
 All required and optional parameters are described in individual tutorial pages.